Port

 Travel along the coastal road to Mondesa Township in Swakopmund.
 Mondesa was established in the early 1950s to provide housing for the Owambo, Damara and Herero people working in Swakopmund.
 Just a couple of miles from the center of Swakopmund, another world appears.
 This side of town is more African, more complex and, with the assistance of your specialist guide, will become much more personal.

-In a township of poverty, unemployment and low-income families, employment opportunities and international relationships between the Mondesa Township community and travelers provide opportunities for growth, friendship, support and understanding between the cultures.
-This in-depth experince aims to immerse you in township life.
-All interaction with the community is carried out in a non-intrusive manner, respecting the inhabitants' privacy at all times.
+In a township of poverty, unemployment, and low-income families, employment opportunities and international relationships between the Mondesa Township community and travelers provide avenues for growth, friendship, support, and understanding between the cultures.
+This in-depth experience aims to immerse you in township life.
+All interactions with the community are conducted in a non-intrusive manner, respecting the inhabitants' privacy.

 You'll first learn some history, bridging the cultural gap through understanding; then, see a demonstration of mahango preparation, taste some unusual food and enjoy some entertainment.